Qwant/qwant-viprivacy/README.md

 ### Chrome and Chromium-based browsers

-You can get the latest available AdGuard Extension version from the [Chrome Web Store](https://agrd.io/extension_chrome).
+You can get the latest available Qwant VIPrivacy Extension version from the [Chrome Web Store](https://chrome.google.com/webstore/detail/qwant/hnlkiofnhhoahaiimdicppgemmmomijo).

 <a id="installation-firefox"></a>

 ### Firefox

-You can get the latest version of AdGuard Extension from the [Mozilla Add-ons website](https://agrd.io/extension_firefox).
+You can get the latest version of Qwant VIPrivacy Extension from the [Mozilla Add-ons website](https://addons.mozilla.org/fr/firefox/addon/qwantcom-for-firefox/).

 <a id="installation-edge"></a>

 ### Microsoft Edge

-The latest stable version of AdGuard browser extension is available in [Microsoft Store](https://agrd.io/extension_edge).
+The latest stable version of Qwant VIPrivacy browser extension is available in [Microsoft Store](https://microsoftedge.microsoft.com/addons/detail/qwant/eljplgljphmgjhnalbganhenlcapgnne).

-<a id="contribution"></a>

-## Contribution

-We are blessed to have a community that does not only love AdGuard, but also gives back.
-A lot of people volunteer in various ways to make other users' experience with AdGuard better, and you can join them!

-We, on our part, can only be happy to reward the most active members of the community.
-So, what can you do?

-<a id="contribution-testing"></a>

-### Testing AdGuard

-You can get a beta version of AdGuard Browser Extension for any browser.
-All necessary information on this topic can be found on a [dedicated page on our website](https://adguard.com/beta.html).

 <a id="contribution-reporting"></a>

-### Reporting issues
+## Reporting issues

 GitHub can be used to report a bug or to submit a feature request.
 To do so, go to [this page](https://github.com/Qwant/qwant-viprivacy/issues) and click the _New issue_ button.

 > **Note:** for the filter-related issues (missed ads, false positives etc.) use the [dedicated repository](https://github.com/AdguardTeam/AdguardFilters).

-<a id="contribution-other"></a>

-### Other options

-Here is a [dedicated page](https://adguard.com/contribute.html) for those who are willing to contribute.

 <a id="dev-requirements"></a>